MrBartusek/corkus.py/docs/getting_started/partial_objects.rst

 These objects doesn't contain a lot of information and their primary use is to allow for easy access to other API resources simplifying your code.

-Take for example :py:func:`GuildEndpoint.list_all`.
+Take for example :py:func:`GuildEndpoint.list_all <corkus.endpoints.GuildEndpoint.list_all>`.
 This function lists all of the guilds on the server, there are ``12,000+`` of those.
 In the ideal world this function would return :py:class:`List <typing.List>` [:py:class:`Guild`] hoverer that is not the case.
 This would significantly slow the API.
 So instead it returns